propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.47 - 2023-03-31 =
+* Ensured Reply-To header is set on all confirmation emails
+* Added filter to all email confirmation so headers can be customised
+* Patch potential XSS vulnerability
+* Declared compatibility for WordPress 6.2

 = 1.5.46 - 2023-03-27 =
 * Added ability to output properties in carousel format.
 To achieve this pass carousel="yes" through to any property-related shortcode